SumitSharma2000/Recipe-By-Sumit/README.md

 Installation
 To run the application locally, follow these steps:

-Clone the repository:
+1.Clone the repository:

-bash
-Copy code- git clone https://github.com/your-username/recipe-management-app.git Navigate to the project directory:
+Copy code- git clone https://github.com/SumitSharma2000/Recipe-By-Sumit

+2.Navigate to the project directory:
-bash
 Copy code- cd recipe-management-app

-Install dependencies:
+3.Install dependencies:
 Copy code- npm install

-Create a .env file in the root directory and add your Spoonacular API key:
+4.Create a .env file in the root directory and add your Spoonacular API key:

-makefile
 Copy code - REACT_APP_SPOONACULAR_API_KEY=your-api-key

-Start the development server:
+5.Start the development server:

-sql
 Copy code - npm start

-Open your web browser and navigate to http://localhost:3000 to view the application.
+6.Open your web browser and navigate to http://localhost:3000 to view the application.

 Technologies Used
 React.js: Frontend JavaScript library for building user interfaces.
 Spoonacular API: API for retrieving recipe data, including ingredients, instructions, and nutritional information.
-Bootstrap: Frontend framework for responsive and mobile-first web development.
-Axios: Promise-based HTTP client for making API requests.

 Future Improvements
 User Authentication: Implement user authentication and user profiles to allow users to save and access their favorite recipes across devices.